- Mental Health

 Well, to borrow my expression from above, I didn't care much to be "recognizable as one of the crowd."
 Being an oddball was not making me feel either lonely or misunderstood.
 And it still doesn't.

 How do we succeed to loosen down all muscles and nerves to be able to sink into that oblivion where none of that emotional crap seems to matter anymore?
-How is the mechanism of falling asleep different from relaxing during the day, other than we don't overdo it like in sleep?
+How is the mechanism of falling asleep different from relaxing during the day, other than we don't "overdo" it by falling asleep?

-It's truly amazing how we reserve that ability only for our bed time, ably sweeping it all under the rug- until the next morning when we sweep it out again to continue tormenting ourselves with that same old passion of complicating our lives.
+It's truly amazing how we reserve that ability only for our bed time, ably sweeping it all under the rug---until the next morning when we sweep all the crap out again to continue tormenting ourselves with that same old passion of complicating our lives.

 With an Awakened Spirit

-All it really takes is awakening of our spirit enough to realize that it's all of our own make- all our responsiveness to life.
-No one is pissing us off, trust me, we choose it -consciously or unconsciously, and with some of that spirit awakened we may choose to stop doing it to ourselves.
+All it really takes is awakening of our spirit enough to realize that it's all of our own make---all of our responsiveness to life.
+No one is pissing us off, trust me, we choose it---consciously or unconsciously, and with some of that spirit awakened we may choose to stop doing it to ourselves.

-We are not helpless automatons waiting to see what kind of emotions will happen to us.
+We are not helpless automatons waiting to see what kind of emotions will "befall" us.
 They are our constructs, together with our attitude, our beliefs, and our dominant thoughts during the day.

 So, let's wake up and stop complicating this life, we don't know if we'll get another one to make it better.
-Everybody knows on their gut level how they are making things complicated for themselves, and there is no magic bullet to undo it - other than befriending ourselves enough not to do it anymore.
-Let's face it, folks, if we were doing to our friends what we sometimes intimately do to ourselves, we wouldn't have many friends.
+Everybody knows on their gut level how they are making things complicated for themselves, and there is no magic bullet to undo it, other than befriending ourselves enough not to do it anymore.
+Let's face it, folks, if we were doing to our friends what we sometimes intimately do to ourselves, we wouldn't have many friends---if any at all.
 Agree?